Aug 27 2024

 New Streaming Inventory & Audiences

 Advertisers also have an array of new and emerging ad-supported tiers available to them on different OTT streaming platforms.
-Netflix’s ad-supported tier has amassed 23 million monthly users less than two years after its launch, and Disney+ was sitting at just over 5 million ad tier subscribers in late 2023.
-With news of Amazon’s new ad-supported tier, this all amounts to a significant amount of high-quality inventory that advertisers can use to connect with highly engaged audiences.
+Netflix’s ad-supported tier amassed 23 million monthly users less than two years after its launch, and Disney+ was sitting at just over 5 million ad tier subscribers in late 2023.
+Add in Amazon’s new ad-supported tier, and this all amounts to a significant amount of high-quality inventory that advertisers can use to connect with highly engaged audiences.
 And, by tapping into this inventory via private marketplace deals (PMPs) and programmatic guaranteed, advertisers can align their ads with streaming content most likely to resonate with their unique audience.

 Interactive Content